We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Saatva’s hand-crafted luxury mattress offers customizable firmness.
 Their luxury firm option provides the medium firmness recommended for most people with back pain.

 What’s more is that Saatva specifically designed this mattress to soothe pain.
-According to the website, this mattress has been approved by the Congress of Chiropractic State Associations, and many chiropractors across the United States recommend this mattress to clients.
+According to Saatva, the Congress of Chiropractic State Associations approves of this mattress, and many chiropractors across the United States recommend it to clients.

 The mattress has two separate sets of coils designed to provide support and alignment for your spine and lower back, and it features a layer of memory foam to help relieve pressure along the shoulders and spine.